All you need to know about the Pass Plus course and whether you should take it.

 Book Pass Plus

 If you’ve decided you’d like to take a Pass Plus course, you’ll need to find an Approved Driving Instructor who is registered with Pass Plus.
 There are plenty of registered instructors, whether you’d like pass plus training in Birmingham, London, Manchester, Sheffield or anywhere else in the UK.
+National driving schools such as The AA and BSM also offer pass plus courses.

 Alternatively, if you're looking for cheap driving lessons post-test, talk to us about how booking a refresher course in your local area could help you build your confidence in the same way as the Pass Plus course, but for less.